allenai/deep_qa/doc/index.rst

 Home
 ====

-This repository contains code for training deep learning systems to do question answering tasks.
-Our primary focus is on Aristo's science questions, though we can run various models on several popular datasets.

-This code is a mix of scala (for data processing / pipeline management) and python (for actually training and executing deep models with Keras / Theano / TensorFlow).

-I think there are two main contributions that this library makes:
+DeepQA is a library built on top of Keras to make NLP easier.
+There are four main benefits to this library:

+#.
+It is hard to get NLP right in Keras.
+There are a lot of issues around padding sequences and
+   masking that are not handled well in the main Keras code, and we have well-tested code that does the right thing for, e.g., computing attentions over padded sequences, or distributing text encoders across several sentences or words.
+#.
+We have implemented a base class, ``TextTrainer``, that provides a nice, consistent API around
+   building NLP models in Keras.
+This API has functionality around processing data instances, embedding words and/or characters, easily getting various kinds of sentence encoders, and so on.
-1. We provide a nice interface to training, validating, and debugging Keras models.
-Instead of writing code to run an experiment, you just specify a JSON file that describes your experiment, and our library will run it for you (assuming you only want to use the components that we've implemented).
+#.
+We provide a nice interface to training, validating, and debugging Keras models.
+It is very

-2. We've implemented several variants of memory networks, neural network architectures that attempt a kind of reasoning over background knowledge, that are not trivial to implement.
-We've done this in a way that is configurable and extendable, such that you can easily run experiments with several different memory network variants just by changing some parameters in a configuration file, or implement a new idea just by writing a new component.
+   easy to experiment with variants of a model family, just by changing some parameters in a JSON file.
+For example, you can go from using fixed GloVe vectors to represent words, to fine-tuning those embeddings, to using a concatenation of word vectors and a character-level CNN to represent words, just by changing parameters in a JSON experiment file.
+If your model is built using the ``TextTrainer`` API, all of this works transparently to the model class - the model just knows that it's getting some kind of word vector.
+#.
+We have implemented a number of state-of-the-art models, particularly focused around question
+   answering systems (though we've dabbled in models for other tasks, as well).
+The actual model code for these systems are typically 50 lines or less.

 This library has several main components:

-* A training module, which has a bunch of helper code for training Keras models of various kinds.
+* A ``training`` module, which has a bunch of helper code for training Keras models of various kinds.
-* A solvers module, specifying particular Keras models for question answering (in Aristo, we call a question answering system a "solver", which is where the name comes from).
+* A ``models`` module, containing implementations of actual Keras models grouped around various prediction tasks.
-* A layers module, which contains code for custom Keras Layers that we have written.
+* A ``layers`` module, which contains code for custom Keras Layers that we have written.
-* A data module, containing code for reading in data from files and converting it into numpy arrays suitable for use with Keras.
+* A ``data`` module, containing code for reading in data from files and converting it into numpy arrays suitable for use with Keras.
-* A common module, which has a few random things dealing with reading parameters and a few other things.
+* A ``common`` module, which has a few random things dealing with reading parameters and a few other things.

 .. toctree::
    :hidden: